 Lightweight (5.9-11.1kg).
 Ideal for people who have bad backs.
 You won't do further damage to your back by trying to wrestle a 30-40kg monster Aussie 'Futon' mattress.

 Easy care.
 Sunning, airing & beating a futon is vital for it's and your health.
 The heat and UV in sunlight will kill bugs & mould that live in all mattresses.
 So if you prefer not to sleep with all those nasties then you'd be mad not to choose a Japanese futon.
 Hang them over a clothes-line, pole or balcony using our special futon pegs.

 Comfort.
-Allow 1-4 weeks for your skeleton to adjust to a futon.
+Allow 1-4 weeks for your skeleton to adjust to a Japanese futon.
 Futons compress in the hip and shoulder region to about half the thickness.
-So if you prefer more padding then buy a mattress topper to go underneath it or if prefer a luxurious sleep buy 2 mattresses and stack them.
+So if you prefer more padding then buy a mattress topper to go underneath it or if prefer a luxurious sleep, or sleep on your side, buy 2 mattresses and stack them.

 Health They are healthier than foam-cored mattress.
 Foam creates a moisture barrier which will trap unwanted moisture inside your futon if not thoroughly dried out on both sides of the foam.
 This creates the perfect environment in which mould and bugs to thrive.
 Our cotton is unbleached and untreated.
 So no harmful hydrogen peroxide, boron or sodium hypochlorite is used.

 Authentic.
 These are the original and best futons.
 If you had the option of eating Japanese food made by a master chef in a top restaurant or food court Japanese made by a local with recipes that use other ingredients which would you choose?
 No need to answer, just pick your genuine Japanese (quality guaranteed) futon from below.
 You won't find any industrial cotton in a Japanache futon.

 Why spend 1/3 of your life on a pretend futon when you can get the real deal from Japanache?